jimlind/filmlinkd/docs/README.md

 In hindsight, I'm not sure if the result needs to be in Pub/Sub.
 It is used to write to the database and to update the user list cache but I'm not sure if that requires a whole new queue to take care of.

+_I THINK_ the idea was that I only wanted to let the scraper update thier cache after it was successfully posted.
+That idea likely was carry over from a pre-VIP scraper where it generally made sense and likely came from the idea that it was when the database was updated.
+Then some how those two pieces of logic got conjoined and because a one thing that happens together so it made to put them behind a Pub/Sub.